Dreams (The Game song)

 "Dreams" debuted at No. 97 and peaked at No. 32 on the Billboard Hot 100 and at No. 1 on the Hot R&B/Hip-Hop Songs chart.
 The single was also commercially successful in the United Kingdom, peaking at number 8 on the UK Singles Chart.

 Music video

 The music video was directed by Phillip Atwell and it features cameos by R&B singer and actress Mýa, Dr. Dre, veteran singer Jim Gilstrap and comedian Michael Colyar.
-It also features Art graffiti to show memory of deceased artists.
+It also features graffiti that memorializes the deceased artists and historical figures mentioned in the song.